 - Bake until the topping has browned and the apples are easily pierced with a fork (about 50 minutes).
 If the topping has browned and the apples are still firm, cover the crisp loosely with a piece of aluminum foil.

 - Serve warm or at room temperature.

-If you make this breakfast apple crisp or are just excited about the possibility of HunnyZ apples in the fall, please comment and/or share a pic!
+If you make this breakfast apple crisp or are just excited about the possibility of HunnyZ apples in the fall, please comment here or share a pic with me on Instagram!